DanielStuttgart/BabyMonitor/README.md

 Show strem `rtsp://192.168.1.3:80/live/picam`

 The RTSP-/RTMP-Server supports HTML-server and RTMP-server as well.
 If you are using NGINX, it will not be possible to post both streams onto HTTP-Port 80.
 You can deactivate NGiNX by ```sudo /etc/init.d/nginx stop```.
 You can as well change the *config.coffee*-file and set HTTP- / RTMP-Server to false.
 The custom receiver needs to be set to true.
-I changed the server port to ```8080`` s.t.
-NGINX can be run in parallel.
+I changed the server port to ```8080``` s.t.
+NGINX server can be run in parallel.

 ### RTMP-Streaming with nginx
 ```bash